charleseMuchmore/charleseMuchmore/README.md

 My Languages:
 - JavaScript
-- HTML
-- CSS
+- Python
 - C#
+- Html
-- Python
+- Css

 Other Skills:
 - GitHub/git
+- Bootstrap
+- React
+- ASP.NET MVC

 <!---
 charleseMuchmore/charleseMuchmore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.